jdossgollin/2014-matlab-cisternas-brasil/README.md

 ## Getting Started

-Before using this program, please read the documentation located in the *doc* folder.
+Before using this program, please read the documentation located in the `doc` folder.
 This documentation describes the steps needed to apply this rainwater harvesting model to verifying our results or analyzing new data sets.
+Please note that collecting the data, which we are not permitted to freely distribute, is non-trivial.
+Steps are given in the documentation.

 ## System Requirements